 Eating keto with no results

-I followed keto between May 2019 and Dec 2019, and slowly lost 20 pounds (9 kg).
-Then there were Christmas parties and I went to Florida for three months, which lead me to fall of the keto wagon.
+I followed keto between May 2019 and Dec 2019, and slowly lost 20 pounds (9 kilos).
+Then there were Christmas parties and I went to Florida for three months, which lead me to fall off the keto wagon.
 I went back on keto with enthusiasm and vigor on May 4, 2020 and have lost nothing.
 It’s very discouraging, to say the least.

 I go up a pound, and the next day go down a pound.
 I don’t understand.
 And believe me, I wouldn’t complain if I was cheating.

 Perplexed and disappointed, I forge ahead.
 I’m anaemic and take an iron pill every two days, which causes constipation so I need to take laxatives.
 Also have a very dry mouth due to blood pressure and cholesterol meds so I take Fishermen’s Friend lozenges that alleviate slightly.

 I’m sad to say that this is a very common problem.
 To go on and off keto (or any diet) like this can be problematic for our metabolism.
 The time from 4th of May until now is in my world a very short time.
 If you are a sugar addict, then your biochemistry is even more sensitive than others.
 You’ll need resilience and patience.